matuteiglesias/journal/content/Dev/2025-05-03_Python_Environment_and_AI_Agent_Setup.md

 - Resolved [[Python]] virtual environment conflicts and ensured proper package installations.
 - Refactored `AutoTool` implementation and integrated it into `TestAgent`.
 - Explored Cerebrum SDK reference implementation and local agent loading with `AgentManager`.
-- Developed workflows for tool management in Cerebrum/AIOS and scaffolded CLI for tool validation.
+- Developed workflows for tool management in Cerebrum/AIOS and scaffolded [[CLI]] for tool validation.
-- Reviewed CLI-based agent execution and planned system testing and deployment.
+- Reviewed [[CLI]]-based agent execution and planned system testing and deployment.

 ### Achievements
 - Successfully resolved [[Python]] environment and import issues.